BahodurTursunov/BahodurTursunov/README.md

 # Hello, I'm Bahodur Tursunov! 👋
+  I'm a Back-End developer now, i going to be a full stack developer in future!

 <div align="center">
   <a href="https://github.com/piyushsuthar/github-readme-quotes">